pfroud/JMCCUL/implementation-status-of-UL-functions.md

 This is a lsit of all Universal Library functions from https://www.mccdaq.com/pdfs/manuals/Mcculw_WebHelp/ULStart.htm

+To get there, look in the left sidebar and expand Universal Library Function Reference > UL for Windows.

+The Status column means whether the JNA wrapper has been written.

+TODO for rows which have been written, say what the Java method is.

 ## Analog I/O functions

 | UL function | Status |